Lawyers for ClassAction.com are investigating claims that the blood thinner drug Eliquis causes life-threatening internal bleeding.

 As for why Bristol-Myers/Pfizer were so eager to introduce a new medication that is marginally (if at all) better than warfarin, it helps to follow the money.
 The annual cost of Eliquis is more than 10 times higher than the annual cost of warfarin.

-Lawsuits have been filed against Bristol-Myers Squibb and Pfizer over alleged injuries and deaths caused by Eliquis.
+More than 130 lawsuits have been filed against Bristol-Myers Squibb and Pfizer over alleged injuries and deaths caused by Eliquis.
 Plaintiffs in Eliquis lawsuits make a number of accusations against the drugmakers, including the following:

 - Not providing adequate warnings about Eliquis’ lack of a bleeding reversal agent

 - Overstating the safety of Eliquis while downplaying its risks

 - Failing to conduct complete and proper testing of Eliquis

 - Bringing to market a drug with unreasonable, dangerous side effects